S-mar-t/new-Repo/README.md

-# For uploading data of PYcharm
+# For uploading data of PYcharm.<br>
-# Admin - Zohaib Ahmed
+Admin - Zohaib Ahmed